mprins/crispy-octo-guacamole/README.md

 # crispy-octo-guacamole
-Or how to release-deploy to a local repo...
+Or how to release-deploy to a private repo...